The Logic of Counting Query Answers: Introduction

 \subsection{Discussion}

 Logics with counting mechanisms have been considered in finite model theory and descriptive complexity; one well-known example is the counting logic studied by Immerman and Lander~\cite{ImmermanLander90-describing-graphs}.
-A typical motivation in these areas for studying such logics is the desire to extend first-order logic so as to allow for the capture of properties not expressible in first-order logic.
+A typical motivation in these areas for studying such logics is the desire to extend first-order logic in order to capture properties not expressible in first-order logic.
 This motivation contrasts somewhat with ours here; our objective is to introduce logics that allow for the relatively direct expression of useful algorithms for the problem of counting query answers.
 We believe that it could be of interest to try to understand the relationship (if any) between existing counting logics and the logics studied in the present work.

 We wish to emphasize that, as regards our present motivations, our logic\footnote{Precisely, the \emph{$\sh\ep$-formulas}, the fragment of our logic that we focus on.} trades off expressivity and computability properties in an extremely desirable fashion.
 On the one hand, the algorithms for the tractable cases of $\countp(\Phi)$ (where $\Phi$ is existential positive) can be expressed in our logic, as described above; on the other hand, our \emph{minimization algorithm} described above evidences that the measure of \emph{width} can be computably minimized in our logic, and is thus in a certain sense well-characterized.

-Let us remark here that previous work established that there is no algorithm for minimizing width in positive first-order logic~\cite[Section 5]{BovaChen14-width-ep}.
+Previous work established that there is no algorithm for minimizing width in positive first-order logic~\cite[Section 5]{BovaChen14-width-ep}.
+As a consequence, there is no algorithm for minimizing width in any logic that (1) includes positive first-order logic as a fragment and (2) where a width minimization algorithm would imply a width minimization algorithm for positive first-order logic.
+Thus, such a logic would provably not exhibit the identified expressivity-computability tradeoff that our logic enjoys.
+To the best of our knowledge, our width minimization algorithm is the first such algorithm for a logic with a form of counting mechanism; again, we view this as one contribution of this article.

 We believe that our introduction of $\sh$-logic may open up further research directions.
 One particular question for future research that we may pose is whether or not there are Ehrenfeucht-Fra\"{i}ss\'{e} style games for proving inexpressibility in bounded width fragments of our logic.